All about sheet metal!

-Sheet metal is metal, in sheets.
-It’s thinner than plate metal (.25 in and thicker) but thicker than foil (.006 in and thinner).
-It’s most commonly available in steel and aluminum, in various gauges (thicknesses).
-It’s available with various coatings for corrosion resistance or surface finish.
-Sheet metal is made by taking a large cast ingot and rolling it into a long ribbon of the desired thickness.
-This long, flat piece of metal is then rolled into a coil and sent directly or cut into sheets before being sent to a machine shop.
-Sheet metal is one of the most versatile materials in jewelry making.
-Whether you’re making bangles, forming your own rings, or designing pendants, sheet metal is great for all the types of jewelry.
+Sheet metal, sheet metal.
+It is thinner than a metal plate (0.25 “and thicker) but thicker than aluminum foil (0.006” and thinner).
+Most of the time, it is made of steel and aluminum of various sizes (strengths).
+It is available with different coatings for corrosion protection or surface treatment.
+A veneer is made by rolling a large ingot into a long strip of the desired thickness.
+This long, flat piece of metal is rolled and shipped directly or cut from sheet metal before shipping to the machine shop Sheet metal is one of the most versatile materials in jewelry making.
+Whether you’re making bracelets, your own rings, or designing pendants, sheet metal is ideal for all jewelry types.

-One of the most important decisions when working with sheet metal is deciding what thickness you’ll need.
-Similar to the wire, sheet metal thickness is measured in gauges, with a higher number indicating a thinner sheet.
-To measure the thickness, you can use a sheet metal gauge, which will show you thickness in both gauge number and thousandths of an inch.
-One important note, however, is that ferrous and non-ferrous sheet metals of the same gauge have different thicknesses, so you’ll need one gauge for ferrous metals, and one for non-ferrous.
+One of the most important decisions when working with sheet metal is deciding how thick you need.
+As with wire, the foil’s thickness is measured in gauges, with a higher number indicating a thinner foil.
+To measure thickness, you can use sheet metal thickness, which is the thickness in quantities and thousandths of an inch.
+Important Note: Black and non-ferrous sheets of the same gauge have different thicknesses so that you will need one meter for ferrous metals and one for non-ferrous metals.

-Bending sheet metal can be tricky, but with the right tool, it’s easy.
-Those who work with it regularly are likely to have a sheet metal bending brake in their workshop, but this tool can be a bit expensive for the hobbyist.
-Thankfully, there are a couple of wallet-friendly options that can help you get the job done.
+Bending sheet metal can be challenging, but it’s easy with the right tool.
+Those who use it regularly will probably have a veneer press in their shop, but this tool can be a bit pricey for the hobbyist.
+Fortunately, there are wallet-friendly options that you can use to get the job done.

-Using the edge of your workbench, a length of wood, two clamps, and a mallet, you can fashion a rudimentary bending brake.
-Mark a bend line and place the sheet metal on the edge of your bench.
-Next place the wood parallel and slightly behind the bending line.
-Clamp the wood on top of the metal to the workbench.
-Finally, bend the sheet up by hand to the angle desired.
-If you want a sharp 90 ° bend, tap along the crease with a mallet.
+You can use the edge of your workbench, a piece of wood, two pliers, and a hammer to make a rudimentary flex brake.
+Mark a fold line and place a sheet of metal on the edge of the bench.
+Then lay the wood parallel to and slightly behind the fold line.
+Secure a wooden surface to the metal on a workbench.
+Finally, manually bend the blade to the desired angle.
+If you need a clean 90 ° bend, hit the bend with a hammer.

-To start, you’ll need to know how to cut sheet metal if you want to use it in your designs.
-And there are two methods – cutting with a jeweler’s saw or cutting with a Dremel tool.
-If you want to start by using a saw, make a mark where you want your first cut to be and map out the rest of the shape.
-Start slowly, and make your first cut by creating a small notch at first, and then gradually building up pressure to cut the rest of the shape.
-Does blade keep getting stuck?
-Use some lubricant to ease it up again.
+To get started, you need to learn how to cut sheet metal if you want to use it in your projects.
+And there are two methods: cutting with a jewelry saw or cutting with a Dremel tool.
+To get started with a saw, mark where you want to make the first cut and draw the shape’s rest.
+Start slowly, make the first cut, first make a small notch, and gradually increase the pressure to cut the shape’s rest.
+Is the sheet still hanging?
+Use some lubricant to rinse it off again.

-Or if you’re already a pro with a jeweler’s saw, why not use your Dremel tool?
-It speeds up the process so you can focus on finishing your designs to the highest possible standard.
-Learn how to cut metal with the Dremel 300 in our blog on how to use your Dremel 3000 rotary tool.
+Or, if you’re already own a piece of professional jewelry saw, why not use a Dremel tool?
+This speeds up the process so you can focus on adjusting the design to the highest standards.
+For more information on cutting metal with the Dremel 300, visit our blog on using the Dremel 3000 rotary tool.

-Someone who works with sheets of metal will know that one of the best ways you can use the material is by texturing it.
-For a real rustic, natural look, try creating a patina with the Liver of Sulphur.
-Or, you can create texture by making indentations in the metal and you can do this by already using the tools in your workshop.
-For example, repeatedly striking the metal with the flat edge of a jeweler’s hammer creates a linear effect, perfect for more rectangular or square designs.
-Another popular method is using the rounded edge of a repousse hammer to create a softer, hammered effect.
+Anyone who works with sheet metal knows that one of the best ways to use material is to texture it.
+For a truly rustic natural look, try creating a patina with the sulfur liver.
+Or you can create a texture by indentation of the metal, and you can already do this with your workshop tools.
+For example, repeatedly striking metal with a jewelry hammer’s flat edge creates a linear effect ideal for more rectangular or square designs.
+Another popular technique is to use the rounded edge of a reputation hammer for a smoother waffle effect.